 Prescriptive Analytics

 AI and big data combine to predict various outcomes and identify the actions your company needs to take.
-You can break these analytics into further optimizations and random testing.
+These analytics can be broken down into further optimizations and random testing.
 Prescriptive analytics provide simulations based on a proposed solution.
 They help companies devise strategies so they can see the best opportunities to solve issues.

-Becoming a successful accountant who specializes in data analysis requires both technical and technological skills in addition to critical thinking ability.
-Understanding some code languages is also helpful so you can create custom algorithms and data models you can use with larger sets of data.
+Becoming a successful accountant who specializes in data analysis requires both technical and technological skills, including strong data analysis skills and critical thinking ability.
+Understanding some coding languages is also helpful for creating custom algorithms and data models for larger data sets.

-Additionally, accountants need to be able to communicate initiatives and analysis with board members.
-They need strong presentation skills and they should be able to clearly communicate insights in concise, actionable manners.
+Additionally, accountants need to be able to communicate initiatives and analyses with board members.
+They need strong presentation skills, and they should be able to clearly communicate insights in a concise, actionable manner.

 Data Analytics Creates Automation and Autonomy